SPnl/procoid/README.md

 4. Set the 'User claims mapping' to map Procurios relation field values to Drupal user account fields.
 5. Use 'Function role mapping' to give Procurios relations with specific functions specific Drupal roles.
 6. Optionally restrict OpenID login to Procurios relations with the selected roles only.
 When this is not selected, every Procurios relation that can login to Procurios can login to Drupal.
 7. Optionally select a Procurios selection containing all relations that have at least one of the selected functions.
 When such a selection is not available, it needs to be created in Procurios first.
+8. Optionally select a user account field containing a registration number.
+When this is done, existing user accounts will be updated when imported from Procurios.

-When such a Procurios selection is chosen, there are two ways to import or update all the relations in this selection in Drupal user accounts.
-These methods can be used in a cron job.
+When a Procurios selection is chosen in step 7 there are two ways to import or update all the relations in this selection in Drupal user accounts.
+Both these methods can be used in a cron job.
-* Wget the path to trigger a import: /procoid/[drupal site cron key]
+1. Visit https://[site domain]/procoid/[drupal site cron key]
-* Use drush: drush procoid-import-user
+2. use drush: drush procoid-import-user.